mpld3/mpld3/RELEASING.md

 ## Local testing

 Double-check that unit tests pass.
-Run Python tests using `nosetests mpld3`, and then run Javascript tests using `make test`.
+Run Python tests using `nose2 mpld3`, and then run Javascript tests using `make test`.

 Examine visual tests, including checking for interactivity.